kensanata/mastodon-archive/README.md

 * If a media file doesn't exist locally, Meow generally tries to load it from the remote server.
-One notable exception is profile pictures and banners — Meow uses fallback versions as Mastodon Archive doesn't save them.
+One notable exception is profile pictures and banners — you need to download your media to see them.

 * Boosts and favorites use post contents and media from the backup, but not user profiles (because of how Meow works internally), those